Jeremy Hunt: NHS weekend cover

 In January 2016, Hunt was criticised by stroke doctors for using out-of-date data to show stroke patients were more likely to die if admitted at weekends.
-They wrote there had been significant improvements since 2004–12, when Hunt's data came from, and new data showed there was "no longer any excess of hospital deaths in patients with stroke admitted at the weekend."
+They wrote there had been significant improvements since the period between 2004 and 2012, from which Hunt's data came, and new data showed there was "no longer any excess of hospital deaths in patients with stroke admitted at the weekend."
 Stroke specialist David Curtis said even the outdated statistics did not support Hunt's claims.
 In February, a leaked internal report by the Department of Health stated the department was unable to prove a link between increased consultant presence, availability of diagnostic tests, and reducing weekend mortality and length of stay.
 It highlighted the seven-day NHS could cost an additional £900 million each year, required the recruitment of 11,000 more staff including 4,000 doctors and 3,000 nurses, and community and social services could struggle to handle more discharges at the weekend.

 In May 2016, another study also concluded there was no evidence people were more likely to die in hospitals at the weekend.
 In August, internal Department of Health risk management documents were leaked.
-They described 13 major risks in delivering the "truly seven-day NHS" pledge promised by the Conservatives prior to the 2015 general election.
+They described 13 major risks in delivering the "truly seven-day NHS" pledge promised by the Conservatives prior to the 2015 United Kingdom general election.
 These included a lack of staff and funding for the policy.
 The documents also stated no advance impact assessments had been made to show how the policy would affect the delivery of NHS services.
 Chief executive of NHS Providers Chris Hopson described the seven-day NHS plan as "impossible to deliver" due to a lack of funding and staffing.
-He also highlighted pressures on the NHS with 80% of acute hospitals in England in financial deficit compared to 5% in 2013 and an increase of missed A&E waiting time targets from 10% to 90% in the same time period.
+He also highlighted pressures on the NHS, with 80% of acute hospitals in England in financial deficit compared to 5% in 2013 and an increase of missed A&E waiting time targets from 10% to 90% in the same time period.
 In May 2016, a report by the House of Commons public accounts committee criticised Hunt's plan for a seven-day NHS, saying "no coherent attempt" had made to understand staffing needs, the plan was "completely uncosted", and contained "serious flaws".